blockchainsllc/in3-docs/docs/api-java.md

  > public `String` toString();

 #### class SimpleWallet

 A simple implementation for holding private keys to sign data or transactions.

 ##### addRawKey

-Adds a key to the wallet and returns it's public address.
+Adds a key to the wallet and returns its public address.

  > public `String` addRawKey([`String`](#class-string) data);